Could the UK’s National Security and Investment Act affect your business?

 Potential for intervention

-Security over Shares and the NSI Act
+Impact on secured lending transactions: security over shares and the NSI Act

 The vast majority of secured lending transactions are expected to be low risk for the purposes of the NSI Act.
-Loans, especially loans drafted on market standard terms are unlikely to be subject to the NSI Act.
+Loans, especially loans drafted on market standard terms, are unlikely to be subject to the NSI Act.
 Similarly, most types of security will not of themselves trigger notification under the NSI Act.
 However, if a lender is taking share security, depending on the form of that share security (eg whether it is equitable or legal), secured lending transactions could require notification to the ISU and pre-clearance from the Secretary of State, either on at the point the share security is taken, or prior to enforcement of the share security.

 It is now reasonably clear that equitable security over shares should not require notification ab initio, but may require notification before any enforcement.
 The Cabinet Office and the City of London Law Society have provided joint guidance that, while the grant of a security over shares could create an equitable interest in such shares, such an interest should not grant control over such shares (within the meaning of the NSI Act) until the happening of an event that would provide control (eg an enforcement event).

-This is not a free pass for lenders, however, because the creation of a legal charge over shares in a qualifying entity at the point of taking security (where the lender is the legal owner of the shares from the outset) and / or the acquisition of voting rights by lenders (when a lender takes an equitable charge over shares at the outset but then subsequently obtains the requisite level of control in the qualifying entity after an enforcement / default event occurs) could require pre-clearance from the Secretary of State.
+This is not a free pass for lenders, however, because the creation of a legal charge over shares in a qualifying entity at the point of taking security (where the lender is the legal owner of the shares from the outset) and/or the acquisition of voting rights by lenders (when a lender takes an equitable charge over shares at the outset but then subsequently obtains the requisite level of control in the qualifying entity after an enforcement/default event occurs) could require pre-clearance from the Secretary of State.
 Specialist advice should therefore be taken in these situations.

 Market Update: Annual Reports

-• Sector learnings
+Sector learnings

 What we cannot deduce from the data is how many transactions relate to internal reorganisations.
 Two consecutive notifications must be made where there is a preliminary restructuring followed by a divestment of an asset, and it is not clear how many of the notifications to date relate to intra-group arrangements or transactions that are connected in some way.

-• Acquirer risk learnings
+Acquirer risk learnings

 Next steps